nestybox/sysbox-ee/docs/user-guide/storage.md

 $ docker run --runtime=sysbox-runc --mount type=bind,source=/some/source,target=/some/target,readonly ...
 ```

+The reason for these precautions is that when the processes inside the system
+container write to the bind-mounted directories, they will be doing so
+`root:root` privileges on the host.
+Thus, you want to avoid any non-root user on
+the host having access to those directories.

 The above security precautions are optional.
 Sysbox won't check for them (i.e.,
 if they aren't met the system container will still work).